MuhammadSamaan/HealthVault-RBAC/README.md

 | Backend  | Render (free tier)| Auto-configured via `render.yaml`         |
 | Frontend | Vercel (free tier)| Auto-detects React, zero config needed    |

-**Steps:**
-1. Push this repo to GitHub.
-2. On Render: New → Web Service → import this repo → it reads `render.yaml` automatically → add `JWT_SECRET` in the Environment tab.
-3. On Vercel: New Project → import this repo → set root directory to `frontend` → add `REACT_APP_API_URL` set to your Render backend URL + `/api`.
-4. Redeploy frontend once backend URL is known.

 ---